Choose a Logic Game to Play Online

 Are these games beginner friendly?

-Can I replay a daily challenge?
+Can I review past daily puzzles?